12 Pain-Free Ways to Stop Eating SO Much FoodArticle posted in: Lifestyle

 4. Choose skinnier glasses.

 Just like your plates, glassware matters.
-The Journal of Consumer Research says that people pour about 19 percent more beverage into short, squat glasses than they do into tall ones.
+According to the Journal of Consumer Research, people pour about 19 percent more beverage into short, squat glasses than they do into tall ones.
 So if you’re drinking your calories for a treat or to wind down, opt for a tall drink of whatever… and you’ll be one, too.
 (See what we did there?)

 5. Pre-load with water.

 Drinking two tall glasses of water before a meal is a great strategy to stop eating so much food.
 In a Virginia Tech study, dieters who downed two, eight-ounce glasses before meals lost 36 percent more weight over 12 weeks than those who didn’t do the pre-meal drinking.

 If you’re distracted, you’ll require more taste sensations—sweetness, saltiness, sourness, crunchiness—to feel satisfied with your portions.
 In a study from the Netherlands, dieters who were asked to evaluate the sweetness of a beverage had a harder time doing so when they were asked to concentrate on a mental task.
 A study from the UK confirmed this and more—not only did eating without distractions mean dieters ate less at that meal, they also ate less later in the day.
 So clicking off the TV while you lunch could mean you’re more likely to stop eating so much food later in the day.

 7. Fill up on fiber.